bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 generates build files that Bazel reads when invoking the command line program `bazel`

-[PodToBUILD](https://github.com/pinterest/PodToBUILD) provides a WORKSPACE rule and binary to make it easy to build CocoaPods with Bazel.
-It loads in sources, and by reading in a Podspec file and generate a BUILD file for the input.
-In addition to generating build files for CocoaPods.
-PodTOBUILD provides a functional library to implement BUILD file generators in Swift.
+[PodToBUILD](https://github.com/pinterest/PodToBUILD) is a BUILD file generator that makes it easy to build CocoaPods with Bazel.
+It reads in a Podspec file, pull source, and generates a BUILD file.
+In addition to generating build files for CocoaPods, PodTOBUILD provides a functional library to implement BUILD file generators in Swift.
 Find out more information about [PodToBUILD on github](https://github.com/pinterest/PodToBUILD).

 [Gazelle](https://github.com/bazelbuild/bazel-gazelle) is another example of